stjordanis/terra-docs-old/docs/dev-spec-oracle.md

   * For each currency C, if the total voting power of submitted votes exceeds 50%, a weighted median price of the vote is taken and is recorded on-chain as the effective exchange rate for Luna<>C for $P_{i+1}$.

-  * Winners of the ballot for $P_{i-1}$, i.e. voters that have managed to vote within a small band around the weighted median, are rewarded with the spread fees collected on swap operations during $P_i$.
-For spread rewards, see [this](market.md#spread-rewards).
+  * Winners of the ballot for $P_{i-1}$, i.e. voters that have managed to vote within a narrow band around the weighted median, are rewarded with the spread fees collected on swap operations during $P_i$.

-* If an insufficient amount of votes have been received for a currency, below `VoteThreshold`, its exchange rate is deleted from the store, and no swaps can be made with it during P.
+* If an insufficient amount of votes have been received for a currency, below [`VoteThreshold`](#votethreshold), its exchange rate is deleted from the store, and no swaps can be made with it during $P_i$.

 ```text
 Period  |  P1 |  P2 |  P3 |  ...    |